 Acetyl-L-Carnitine – As opposed to standard L-carnitine, ALCAR can cross the blood-brain barrier, potentially boosting the brain’s mitochondrial output.
 However, ALCAR only seems to have any noticeable effects on elderly cognition.
 More on ALCAR.

-Artichoke Stem and Leaf Extract (5% Cynarin) – May have antioxidant and circulatory benefits on brain health.
+Artichoke Leaf Extract – May have antioxidant and circulatory benefits on brain health.
 Although, there are better nootropic antioxidants for this purpose.
 (E.g., turmeric.)

-Bacopa Monnieri Extract (45% Bacosides) – Believed to improve memory and learning, Bacopa is an herbal cholinergic adaptogen with significant nootropic potential.
+Bacopa Monnieri Extract – Believed to improve memory and learning, Bacopa is an herbal cholinergic adaptogen with significant nootropic potential.
 One of my favorite natural nootropics.
 More on Bacopa Monnieri.

 Rhodiola Rosea Extract (3% Rosavins, 1% Salidrosides) – Another Geek favorite, Rhodiola Rosea is a powerful anti-stress adaptogen with quick, noticeable effects on fatigue and cognitive clarity.
 More on Rhodiola Rosea.